jmckniff/Terraform-AWS-EC2/README.md

 ## Prerequisites

-* Install Terraform using [chocolately](https://chocolatey.org/docs/installation#installing-chocolatey "Chocolatey") by running the following command from the command line: choco install terraform
+* Install Terraform using [chocolately](https://chocolatey.org/docs/installation#installing-chocolatey "Chocolatey"), by running the following command from the command line: choco install terraform

+*Note*: I used Terraform v0.11.13 for this example.

 This should install "terraform" into your PATH.